R-Lum/Luminescence/README.md

 #### i.
 Requirements

-With release of version 0.4.2 part of the *analyse_IRSAR.RF()* function was rewritten in C to increase its perfomance.
+With release of version 0.4.2 part of the *analyse_IRSAR.RF()* function was rewritten in C++ to increase its perfomance.
 This inevitably introduced the requirement for the GNU Compiler Collection (*gcc*) when the R package 'Luminescence' is installed from source.
 Depending on your OS please download and install one of the following:

 **Windows (32/64bit)** - 'Rtools' (provided by CRAN)